OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/virtual-machines/azure-cli-arm-commands.md

        -h, --help                                 output usage information
        -v, --verbose                              use verbose output
        --json                                     use json output
-       -g, --resource-group <resource-group>      hello name of hello resource group -n, --name <name>                          hello name of hello virtual network -a, --address-prefixes <address-prefixes>  hello comma separated list of address prefixes for this virtual network.
+       -g, --resource-group <resource-group>      the name of the resource group -n, --name <name>                          the name of the virtual network -a, --address-prefixes <address-prefixes>  the comma separated list of address prefixes for this virtual network.
         For example -a 10.0.0.0/24,10.0.1.0/24.
-        This list will be appended toohello current list of address prefixes. hello address prefixes in this list should not overlap between them. hello address prefixes in this list should not overlap with existing address prefixes in hello vnet.
+        This list will be appended to the current list of address prefixes.
+        The address prefixes in this list should not overlap between them.
+        The address prefixes in this list should not overlap with existing address prefixes in the vnet.

-       -d, --dns-servers [dns-servers]            hello comma separated list of DNS servers IP addresses.
+       -d, --dns-servers [dns-servers]            the comma separated list of DNS servers IP addresses.
-        This list will be appended toohello current list of DNS server IP addresses.
+        This list will be appended to the current list of DNS server IP addresses.

-       -t, --tags <tags>                          hello tags set on this virtual network.
+       -t, --tags <tags>                          the tags set on this virtual network.
         Can be multiple.
-In hello format of "name=value".
+In the format of "name=value".
         Name is required and value is optional.
 For example, -t tag1=value1;tag2.
-        This list will be appended toohello current list of tags
+        This list will be appended to the current list of tags

        --no-tags                                  remove all existing tags
-       -s, --subscription <subscription>          hello subscription identifier
+       -s, --subscription <subscription>          the subscription identifier
 <BR>

     network vnet list [options] <resource-group>

-hello kommando visar alla virtuella nätverk i en resursgrupp.
+Kommandot listar alla virtuella nätverk i en resursgrupp.

     C:\>azure network vnet list myresourcegroup